 Infrared temperature sensors sense electromagnetic waves in the 700 nm to 14,000 nm range.
-While the infrared spectrum extends up to 1,000,000 nm, IR temperature sensors do not measure above 14,000 nm.
+While the infrared spectrum extends up to 1,000,000 nm, infrared temperature sensors do not measure above 14,000 nm.
 These sensors work by focusing the infrared energy emitted by an object onto one or more photodetectors.

 The infrared signals are passed into the sensor through a window made out of specialty plastic.
-While plastic normally does not allow infrared frequencies to pass through it, the sensors use a form that is transparent to particular frequencies.
+While plastic normally does not allow infrared frequencies to pass through, the sensors use a transparent form for particular frequencies.
 This plastic filters out unwanted frequencies and protects the electronics inside the sensor from dust, dirt, and other foreign objects.

-Advantages of IR Temperature Sensors
+Advantages of Infrared Temperature Sensors

-- IR sensors read moving objects.
 Contact-based temperature sensors do not work well on moving objects.
 Infrared temperature sensors are ideally suited for measuring the temperatures of tires, brakes, and similar devices.

 No contact means no friction.
 Infrared sensors experience no wear and tear and consequently have longer operating lives.

-- IR sensors can provide more detail.
-An IR sensor can provide greater detail during a measurement than contact devices, simply by pointing it at different spots on the object being read.
+An IR sensor can provide greater detail during a measurement than contact devices simply by pointing it at different spots on the object being read.

 Ordering a Sensor

 IR temperature sensors can be confused by background sources of infrared radiation when used as motion detectors.
 You can work around this problem by using the differential detection technique.
-To do this, wire two sensors to a differential amplifier, as opposite inputs.
+To do this, wire two sensors to a differential amplifier as opposite inputs.
 When wired like this, the sensors cancel out the average temperature of their shared field of view.
 Any fluctuations in background temperature will not be able to trigger a motion reading.
 This arrangement also reduces common-mode interference.
-Note that this technique only works for motion detection, not for temperature reading.
+Note that this technique only works for motion detection, not temperature reading.